tmhao2005/spotify-ads-remover/README.md

 # Install the package as dev manually

-Since this package isn't released for installing so try it out by installing manually
+Since this package hasn't been released on the Google's extension store so the only way to try is to install it manually as following steps:

 - Build the package